Georgios Grivas: World War II and German occupation

-With the beginning of World War II, Grivas was transferred to the operations department of the central headquarters of the Hellenic Army, working on the northern Greece's strategic defensive plans.
+With the beginning of World War II, Grivas was transferred to the operations department of the central headquarters of the Hellenic Army, working on the strategic defensive plans for Northern Greece.
 When the Greco-Italian War broke out, Grivas was deployed to the Albanian front in December 1940, and served as Chief of Staff of the 2nd Division.

-Following the German-Italian-Bulgarian occupation of Greece during World War II, Grivas founded and led the Organisation X, a minor far-right guerrilla organisation made up of officers of the Greek Army whose influence was limited to certain neighbourhoods of Athens.
-It played a minor role in the Greek Resistance to the Axis occupation of Greece.
-Its activities included spying for the Allied powers and launching minor attacks and sabotage operations against the occupiers.
-During the events of December 1944, members of Organisation X, using weapons recovered from the retreating Germans, fought at the Theseon alongside British and Greek monarchist forces to prevent EAM/ELAS fighters to take control of Athens.
+Following the German-Italian-Bulgarian occupation of Greece during World War II, Grivas founded and led the Organisation X, a guerrilla organisation made up of officers of the Greek Army, playing a role in the Greek Resistance to the Axis occupation of Greece.
+Its activities included spying for the Allied powers and launching attacks and sabotage operations against the occupiers.
+During the events of December 1944, members of Organisation X, using weapons recovered from the retreating Germans, fought at the Theseon alongside Greek and British monarchist forces to prevent EAM/ELAS fighters to take control of Athens.

-In 1946, he retired from the Hellenic Army on his own request.
-His subsequent attempts to enter politics were unsuccessful.
+In 1946, he retired from the Hellenic Army on his own request with subsequent attempts to enter politics being unsuccessful.

 The EOKA guerrilla campaign

-Following his retirement, Grivas focused on the idea of ridding Cyprus of British colonial rule and uniting it with Greece (Enosis).
+Following his retirement, Grivas focused on the idea of ridding Cyprus of British colonial rule and eventually uniting it with Greece (Enosis).
 As a member of the secret Committee for the Cyprus Struggle he took the oath of Enosis together with the newly elected Archbishop Makarios III, with whom he collaborated for preparing the armed struggle.
-He arrived secretly in Cyprus in November 1954 and began immediately the formation of his guerrilla organisation EOKA.
+He arrived secretly in Cyprus in October 1954 and began immediately the formation of his guerrilla organisation EOKA.
 On 1 April 1955 with a declaration that he signed as DIGENIS and a number of bombings against various targets in the four major cities and military installations, he announced the beginning of his campaign for Self Determination – Union with Greece.

 He directed the first EOKA operations from his hideout in Nicosia but soon after he moved to the Troodos mountains to lead his guerrilla teams.
 At the time he wanted only British soldiers and their Greek collaborators to be targeted and prohibited attacks on the Turkish Cypriots.
 He recruited Grigoris Afxentiou as one of the team leaders, initially of the Famagusta district.
 Grivas escaped capture twice after he was surrounded by British forces at Spilia in December 1955, leading to the Battle of Spilia, and at Kykkos in May 1956.
 A month later, chased by the British forces, he was secretly transferred from the mountains by the car of a passionate EOKA fighter, Kostis Efstathiou, also known as "Pachykostis", and found refuge in a hideout at Limassol from where he directed not only the military activities but also the political campaign, since Archbishop Makarios in March 1956 was exiled by the authorities.

-During the struggle, the British colonial administration had offered a reward of 10,000 British pounds plus passage to anywhere in the world for information leading to the arrest of Colonel Grivas.
+During the struggle, the British colonial administration had offered a reward of £10,000 plus passage to anywhere in the world for information leading to the arrest of Colonel Grivas.